HAZMIN Center Manager

 Only ordering HM in the smallest quantities needed.

 Also, if you have an idea that would help reduce pollution in your work center, contact the Base P2 Program Manager.

 Award Winning P2 Program

-MCBH recently won the 2003 Secretary of Navy Environmental Security Award for both Environmental Quality and Natural Resources Conservation.
+MCBH won the 2003 Secretary of Navy Environmental Security Award for both Environmental Quality and Natural Resources Conservation.
 We have been recognized as a model steward of the environment, as evidenced by our continuous efforts to preserve, protect, and enhance Hawaiian resources.
 These prestigious awards could never have been won without the help of dedicated Marine personnel who have demonstrated that the best P2 solutions not only protect the environment, but also enhance combat readiness and save money.